nikkicci/machinelearning/README.md

 ### 🌟 Credit
 This project was built on top of the foundation provided by [@dataprofessor](https://github.com/dataprofessor/dp-machinelearning).
 Thank you for your work!

-## Acknowledgements

-This project was built on top of the foundation provided by [@username](https://github.com/username).
-Thank you for your work!

 The original project can be found at [(https://github.com/dataprofessor/dp-machinelearning)]